hedyhli/outline.nvim/README.md

   focus_on_open = true,
   keymaps = { -- These keymaps can be a string or a table for multiple keys
     close = {"<Esc>", "q"},
+    -- Jump to symbol under cursor
     goto_location = "<Cr>",
-    focus_location = "o",
+    -- Jump to symbol under cursor but keep focus on outline window focus_location = "o",
     hover_symbol = "<C-space>",
+    -- Preview symbol under cursor
     toggle_preview = "K",
     rename_symbol = "r",
     code_actions = "a",
-    fold = "h",
+    -- These fold actions are collapsing tree items, not code folding fold = "h",
     fold_toggle = '<tab>',       -- Only in this fork
     fold_toggle_all = '<S-tab>', -- Only in this fork